monkidea/Projects/Machine Learning/ImpossibleEulerianGraph/README.md

 --------------
 This is a project I had done as a part of my Design & Analysis of Algorithms Lab.

-It involves traversing a graph from start node and coming back to this start node, however, it does not follow the condition for a Eulerian Graph where no path can be traversed more than once.
+It involves traversing a graph from the start node and coming back to this start node, however, it does not follow the condition for a Eulerian Graph where no path can be traversed more than once.
+The Algorithm used is covered in the "Project Writeup.pdf" file.

 In doing this, we can visit the same path-traversal pattern multiple times.
 As a result of this, this program is a great way to feed training data into a Machine Learning algorithm.